Michelle Suzanne Phelps

-Phelps' research focuses on criminal justice policies, practices, and institutions in the United States over the past half-century.
+Phelps' research focuses on criminal justice policies, practices, and institutions in the U.S. over the past half-century.
 Across projects on penal change, probation, and policing, this work provides new theoretical tools and empirical findings to reshape the way we understand punishment.

 In the News